How to Resolve a Spiritual Drought: The Answer Lies Within Her Experience (Part 1)

 Three months later I made contact with another church.
 All of their pastors were leading upright lives of poverty and the church members seemed to have faith.
 I felt that their teachings were in line with the Bible, so I started to attend a number of their activities and took on the position of accountant for one of their small groups.
 But after a period of time I discovered that at the beginning and end of every service, they’d always pray in tongues, and they considered speaking in tongues to be the only evidence of having the work of the Holy Spirit and having been saved.
 But I didn’t agree at all, because it says in the Bible, in Galatians 5:22–23, “But the fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, faith, Meekness, temperance.”
 My understanding of the Scripture was that understanding God’s words and yielding the nine fruits of the Holy Spirit in your life was pure faith, and only that was evidence of having the work of the Holy Spirit.
 And in services, the pastors were always preaching over and over about really old things without any kind of new light.
 Most of the people in the congregation would nod off during service.
 They were just going through the motions.
 I couldn’t see any of the joy that people should have in worshiping the Lord, and most people were in a negative, downcast state.
 Seeing these services conducted in such a sloppy manner, I thought to myself, “Could the Lord rejoice seeing people just go through the motions in service?
 Would He be happy?
 In service, is the Lord really still with us?”
 That then brought to mind this from the Book of Revelation: “And to the angel of the church of the Laodiceans write; … I know your works, that you are neither cold nor hot: I would you were cold or hot.
 So then because you are lukewarm, and neither cold nor hot, I will spew you out of My mouth.
 Because you say, I am rich, and increased with goods, and have need of nothing; and know not that you are wretched, and miserable, and poor, and blind, and naked” (Revelation 3:14, 15–17).
 Wasn’t the condition of that church just like the church of the Laodiceans?
 The pastors always preached about the same old things, the Lord’s presence and blessings were absent from gatherings, but they were full of rituals and rules.
 The brothers and sisters were neither cold nor hot, so wouldn’t they be spit out of the Lord’s mouth just like lukewarm water?
 Wouldn’t that mean we’d be discarded by the Lord?
 I realized that that church couldn’t meet my spiritual needs either; this left me feeling empty and helpless.
 Looking back on it, I saw that every single one of the churches I had passed through had been the same.
 Everyone was keeping up appearances, going to services, but they completely lacked the work and the guidance of the Holy Spirit.
 I was really in pain.
 My only hope at that time was that the Lord would return soon so that I could gain some life sustenance.
 I also frequently prayed to the Lord: “Oh Lord!
 When will You return?”

 I became more anxious after that, constantly looking around online.
 Every chance I got I’d search for terms like “God’s voice” and “God’s footsteps” that refer to God’s appearance.
 I hoped to find something about the Lord’s return, to find a church that could help me find sustenance in my life.
 Then the morning of January 27, 2016, I didn’t know what I had searched for, but when I played a video, I heard these astonishing words: “My kingdom is coming into shape above the whole universe, and My throne holds sway in the hearts of hundreds of millions of people.
 With the angels’ assistance, My great accomplishment will soon be brought to fruition.
-All My sons and My people await My return with bated breath, longing for Me to reunite with them, never to be separated again.
+All My sons and My people eagerly await My return, longing for Me to reunite with them, never to be separated again.
 How could the multitudinous populace of My kingdom not race toward one another in joyful celebration because of My being together with them?
 Can this be a reunion for which no price need be paid?
 I am honorable in all men’s eyes, I am proclaimed in the words of all.
-When I return, I will conquer all enemy forces even more” (“Chapter 27” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
+When I return, moreover, I shall conquer all enemy forces” (“Chapter 27” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
 Even though I couldn’t understand everything in it, it said that God’s kingdom would take form across the entire universe, that God’s people would return before Him, and that the forces of Satan would be conquered by God.
 I really felt that all of this contained the authority and power of God Himself, and that these weren’t words that any human could utter.
 I pricked up my ears and listened attentively.
 It was pretty cold, so at first I was lying down with a blanket over me, but as I went on listening I just automatically rose up and kneeled to hear the rest.
 I then heard this in the video: “The time has come!
 I will put My work in motion, I will reign as King among men!
 I am on the point of return!
 And I am about to depart!
 This is what everyone is hoping for, it is what they wish.
-I shall let the whole of humanity see the arrival of My day, and let them welcome the coming of My day with joy!” (“Chapter 27” of God’s Words to the Entire Universe in The Word Appears in the Flesh) The more I heard, the more I felt how authoritative these words were, and I urgently wondered, “Where on earth did these words come from?”
+I shall let the whole of humanity behold the arrival of My day, and they shall all welcome the coming of My day with joy!” (“Chapter 27” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
+The more I heard, the more I felt how authoritative these words were, and I urgently wondered, “Where on earth did these words come from?”
 At the end of the video I saw this text: “from The Word Appears in the Flesh.”
 I immediately called two Christian bookstores to see if they had that book, but both said they didn’t.
 Just as I was feeling disappointed, I saw that below the video there was a contact number, which I immediately called.
 A sister answered the phone, and through our conversation I learned that it’s not a book that can be bought with money.
 I felt that the words I had heard were incredibly valuable, so I told her that I absolutely wanted a copy of the book.
 We then set up a time to meet.